-The Solana network uses an iteration of the Proof-of-Stake (PoS) consensus mechanism (often abbreviated to PoS) called Delegated-Proof-of-Stake (dPoS).
+The Solana network uses an iteration of the Proof-of-Stake (PoS) consensus mechanism called delegated-Proof-of-Stake (dPoS).
 This network also incorporates an innovative Proof-of-History (PoH) timing mechanism that is implemented prior to, and facilitates, its Proof-of-Stake (PoS) protocol structure.
 Proof-of-History (PoH) is a sequence of computation that can provide a way to cryptographically verify the passage of time between two events.
 Discover more info in the Solana Whitepaper.

 Anyone can delegate some SOL tokens to a validator (or “vote account”) that participates to the consensus of the Solana chain.
 A vote account cannot be selected as a leader if no SOL are delegated to it.
 The more stake assigned to the validator, the more often it is chosen to write new transactions, and therefore the more it earns rewards.

-Staking consists in locking native tokens (ie SOL) to give “Validators” the right to secure a chain.
-Validators achieve this by proposing new blocks or attesting other validators blocks, earning a yield while doing so.
+By locking a protocol’s native tokens (ie SOL) to give “validators” the right to secure a chain.
+Validators propose new blocks or attest other validators’ blocks, gaining rewards for doing so.

-Staking generates the safest and most predictable yields in the crypto space.
-It is the most natural yield feature in crypto as the value originates from the blockchain’s native currency inflation, making it forecastable.
-By staking SOL tokens, you help secure the network and earn rewards at the same time.
+Staking generates one of the safest and most predictable ways to get rewarded in the crypto space and is considered a safe way to build capital.
+It is the most natural feature in crypto as the value originates from the blockchain’s native currency inflation.
+You help secure the network and earn rewards by staking your SOL.

-In other words, not staking holds back the network’s inflation as your token share is diluted among other people who are staking and accumulating new tokens.
+Not staking holds back the network’s inflation.
+Your token share will be diluted among other people’s tokens that are being staked and accumulating new tokens into the network.

 There is no minimum token requirement to delegate.
 You can start staking with as little as 0.01 SOL.
-To stake SOL, you’ll only need to access Kiln dashboard to stake your SOL in a few clicks.
+To stake SOL, you’ll only need to access Kiln dashboard.
 Select the Account you want to stake on and the amount of SOL and connect your wallet:

 To unstake, you simply need to undelegate into one transaction, after 2 epochs you will receive your original stake back in your wallet as well as accumulated rewards from delegation.

-As an incentive for helping to safeguard the network, you can earn up to 5.35% APR from each SOL validator you stake on Kiln.
+As an incentive for helping to safeguard the network, you can earn up to 7.73% GRR* from each validator you stake on Kiln.
+(Source: https://protocolstaking.info/)

-We are serving thousands of businesses worldwide so that everyone can securely and seamlessly stake their coins from our dashboard, a hardware wallet, a browser wallet, a B2B custodian, a crypto exchange or just their favorite investment app.
+We are serving thousands of businesses worldwide so that everyone can securely and seamlessly.
+Our clients can stake their coins from our dashboard, a hardware wallet, a browser wallet, a B2B custodian, a crypto exchange or just their favorite investment app.
 Kiln makes staking Solana easy, secure, and accessible to everyone.

 SOL rewards are issued once per epoch in your staking account, meaning SOL rewards compound.
 An epoch of time in Solana is approximately two days.
 Note that the staking yields vary for each epoch as the inflation rate and total active stake change.

-Compound interest has been available in traditional finance for centuries.
-It is also available for cryptocurrencies such as SOL.
-The interest you earn over a specified period is added to the principal balance so that eventually you earn interest on your interest, and can grow your wealth exponentially.
+Yes, the interest you earn over each reward period is added to the principal balance so that eventually you earn interest on your interest, and can grow your wealth exponentially.